beyond-decentralized/AIRport/README.md

 Hence, a combination of Arweave and IPFS storage will likely work best for AIRport.
 An initial record with tags can be placed in Arweave for lookup.
-The transaction logs can be help in IPFS.
+The transaction logs can be held in IPFS.
 At archival time the repository can be compacted and send to Arweave for permanent storage.
-Some repositories that are ephemeral may not need compaction at all can afford to keep only a small lookup file on Arweave for seach accessiblity.
+Some repositories that are ephemeral may not need compaction at all can afford to keep only a small lookup file on Arweave for search accessiblity.

 Further research would need to be peformed to find out if it's feasible to use other temprary storage technolgies like Sia or Storj.